 RAs = DOI Registration Agencies, which are members of IDF offering the system to customers who wish to assign DOI names

 DOIs are structured as a unique alphanumeric string assigned to a digital object.
-In Data-Planet, DOIs are assigned by the CrossRef RA and each DOI is associated with a set of basic metadata and a URL pointer so that it uniquely identifies the content item and provides a persistent link to its location on the internet.
+In Data Planet, DOIs are assigned by the DataCite RA and each DOI is associated with a set of basic metadata and a URL pointer so that it uniquely identifies the content item and provides a persistent link to its location on the internet.

 Questions, comments, suggestions, technical support requests?
 Contact us at: